mattymaloney/mattymaloney.github.io/_posts/2016-04-12-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 ## Setup phpMyAdmin configuration, including configuration db and user.

-After updating the configuration name ('verbose'), rds endpoint ('host'), time zone ('SessionTimeZone'), the password ('password'), and adding/changing some random characters in the blowfish secret, put this file in `/var/www/phpMyAdmin`.
+After updating the configuration name ('verbose'), rds endpoint ('host'), time zone ('SessionTimeZone'), the password ('password'), and adding/changing some random characters in the blowfish secret, put this file in `/var/www/phpMyAdmin` (or `/var/www/html`, if that's where phpMyAdmin is installed).

 ```
 <?php